tinuzz/wp-plugin-trackserver/readme.txt

 * Support for optional HTTP Basic Authentication on the OsmAnd protocol.
 * Support for setting the 'Source' field of a track via a URL parameter in the OsmAnd protocol.
 * Support for unicode characters in text fields through charset/collation changes in DB tables.
+* Shortcode attribute 'markersize', for specifying the size (radius) of start/end markers on tracks.

 Changed:
 * Trackserver now only supports WP 4.7 or higher.